 How Do You Cook Zucchini Noodles?

 Zucchini noodles are good raw, but for many dishes I like them just slightly cooked.
 Here are the steps I use for cooking them:

 - Heat a few tablespoons olive oil over medium-high heat in the largest frying pan you have.

 - Add several garlic cloves and cook just until the garlic is fragrant, about 1 minute.
-(This is called “seasoning the oil” in Chinese cooking, but the technique works great here too.
-Be careful not to let the garlic get brown.
+(This is called “seasoning the oil” in Chinese cooking, but the technique works great here too.)

 - Add zucchini noodles to the pan and stir-fry over high heat just until the noodles start to soften, about 2 minutes.

 How to Make Greek-Style Zucchini Noodles with Tomatoes, Olives, and Feta: